 What is the cause of keloids?

 Doctors do not understand exactly why keloids form in certain people or situations and not in others.
 Changes in the cellular signals that control growth and proliferation may be related to the process of keloid formation, but these changes have not yet been characterized scientifically.

 Which people are most susceptible to keloids?

 Keloids are equally common in women and men, although at least in times past more women developed them because of a greater degree of earlobe and body piercing among women.
 Keloids are less common in children and the elderly.
 Although people with darker skin are more likely to develop them, keloids can occur in people of all skin types.
 In some cases, the tendency to form keloids seems to run in families.

 In which area of the body are keloids most likely to appear?

 Keloids develop most often on the chest, back, shoulders, and earlobes.
-They rarely develop on the face (with the exception of the jawline).
+They seldom develop on the face (with the exception of the jawline).